Lighting for a Planted Aquarium

 Hoods are low profile, complete aquarium top covers .
 They will help keep fish, and heat in.
 They will restrict plant growth to the water only.

 These prevent glare coming from coming out of the top of your aquarium.
 This directs more light into the water were it can be used.
 Because the lights are close to the water, you may experience slightly more glare from the aquarium itself.

 A lot of low cost hoods don't have reflectors.
 Reflectors focus light down, into the aquarium.
 With out reflectors you may experience extra glare.
 This can be fixed with tin foil and tape.
 Line the inside of the hood with tin foil.
 Tape the foil in place; thin strips of duct tape work great.
 The tin foil and tape should be completely concealed inside the hood, preventing an unsightly appearance.

 Canopies are high profile aquarium covers.
 They allow plants to grow above the water line, while keeping fish off the carpet.
 Canopies also dynamically reduce glare, this is why they are so common with heavy light systems.

 If the canopy has doors that you can't see through, glare is dramatically reduced.
 The lights are placed much further above the aquarium.
 This allows the light to be directed completely downward.
 Almost all the light that shines out of your aquarium, comes from being reflected off plants, fish, and décor.

 My aquarium (Riparium) is a constant work in progress.
-I run a lower tech system with a 20 inch tall canopy.
+I run a lower tech system with a 20-inch tall canopy.
 I use T-5 lighting.
-I use 1 day light bulb and 2 atinic blue bulbs; at 3 watts per gallon.
-I have a lot of fast growing plants (some above the water line), and a few small fish; so algae is not much of a problem.
-I perform a 30% water change once every 2 weeks, with top off in-between.
-Nitrates stay below 3 ppm.
+I use one day light bulb and two atinic blue bulbs at three watts per gallon.
+I have a lot of fast growing plants (some above the water line) and a few small fish, so algae is not much of a problem.
+I perform a 30% water change once every two weeks with top off in-between.
+Nitrates stay below three ppm.